Make your donation in any of the following ways:

-- Send a contribution by mail, using the printable mail-in form (PDF).
-Complete the form and mail it back with your donation to: Friends of YALSA, 50 East Huron, Chicago, IL 60611.
+- Send a gift by mail, using the printable form (PDF).
+Complete the form and mail it with your gift to: Friends of YALSA, 225 N. Michigan Avenue, Suite 1300 Chicago, IL 60601.

-FOY supports $16,000 in annual member grants, stipends, scholarships and awards.
-Since 2005 FOY has funded over $125,000 in member grants, stipends and scholarships, including YALSA's annual Spectrum Scholar, Emerging Leaders, and Library Advocacy Day stipend winners.
+Friends of YALSA (FOY) supports $15,095 in annual member grants, stipends, scholarships and awards.
+Since 2007, FOY has funded over $70,000 in member grants, stipends and scholarships, including YALSA's annual Spectrum Scholar, Emerging Leaders, and Library Advocacy Day stipend winners.
 Learn more about how to become a Friend of YALSA.
+Check out this infographic to learn more about the member awards and grants FOY funds.

 Many YALSA members spend their lives passionately involved in the library community and may find that including YALSA in their estate plan is the best way to carry on this lifelong commitment.
 Making a planned gift can also provide tax and income advantages.
 Learn more about planned giving and YALSA.
 You may also want to explore ALA's Planned Giving resources.
 Individuals who participate in planned giving for YALSA are also recognized via ALA's Legacy Society.